Number of members

 The society has an inclusive approach to all specialists related to sleep medicine and sleep research.

-The members include both academic and clinical specialists, particularly neurologists, pulmonologists, psychiatrists, psychologists, pediatricians, geriatricians as well as neurophysiologists, circadian rhythm experts, nurses and a large number technologists working in sleep laboratories.
+The members include both academic and clinical specialists, particularly neurologists, pulmonologists, psychiatrists, psychologists, paediatricians, geriatricians as well as neurophysiologists, circadian rhythm experts, nurses and a large number of technologists working in sleep laboratories.

 Historical perspective of the society

 The society was founded in 1989 mainly in response to the increase of awareness of obstructive sleep apnoea and its clinical importance.
 Over the next few years it broadened to include neurological and physiological interests with strong emphasis on technical aspects and polysomnography.
 Over the last 10 years special interest groups in, for instance, paediatrics and diagnostic techniques, such as actigraphy, have been established so that it now provides a comprehensive resource to educational, clinical, research and technical specialties.

 Important sleep physicians / researchers in the history of the NSS

 1989 – 1990 N. Douglas and C. Shapiro

 1990 – 1991 I. Hindmarch